 The minimum on-premises workday for all full-time employees is 7.5 hours.
-The 7.5-hour workday for teachers and paraprofessionals include lunch.
+The 7.5-hour workday for teachers and paraprofessionals includes lunch.
 The 7.5-hour workday for all other employees does not include lunch.
 Each employee's work schedule is set by the supervisor based on the needs of the work site.

 It is expected that every employee arrives to work on time and is ready to start work upon arrival.
 Being on time is critical to the safety and success of students and for the smooth operations of the school district.
 See policy GARB Employee Time Schedules and regulation GARB-R(1) for details.

-Remote Work for Central Office ("CLL") Staff
+Remote Work for Eligible Staff

-APS Central Office ("CLL") staff that are employed at the district office in an office-based position are allowed to work one (1) day per week remotely.
-Remote work is not an entitlement or district-wide benefit.
-Not all employees and positions are suitable for remote work.
-Suitability for remote work is based upon the individual employee's position and is determined by the employee's supervisor and/or manager and is approved by the superintendent and/or her designee.
-Remote work is a voluntary work arrangement managed by an employee's immediate supervisor in which eligible employees fulfill their job responsibilities at a site other than their onsite work location in the State of Georgia during regularly scheduled work hours.
-Flexible hybrid work models can be for short/term, long term or occur on a recurring basis at the supervisor/manager's discretion that are determined on a case by case scenario based on the specific needs of the department and/or division and would require the completion of the APS Remote Work Agreement.
+Eligible APS staff are allowed to work one (1) day per week remotely at the discretion of their immediate supervisor.
+Human Resources determines which positions are eligible for remote work options and when this option may be utilized.
+Remote work is not an entitlement or district-wide perk.
+Not all positions are suitable for remote work.

+Remote work is a voluntary work arrangement managed granted at the request an employee's immediate supervisor and approved by Human Resources in which eligible employees fulfill their job responsibilities at a site other than their onsite work location in the State of Georgia during regularly scheduled work hours.
+Flexible hybrid work models can be for short-term, long-term, or occur on a recurring basis at the supervisor/manager's discretion that are determined on a case-by-case scenario based on the specific needs of the department and/or division and would require approval from Human Resources and the completion of the APS Remote Work Agreement.
+For more details, please see the APS Flex website.